Jickelsen/michelsen.se/content/photo/crossing-the-lake/index.md

   - twitter

 ---
-Remember when we used to go to work?
+Now these seem like images from another time

 ![](crossing2.jpg)
 ![](crossing3.jpg)

-... and now it looks like we're not even going to be doing it on these cable cars in the future!
+... and it looks like we're not even going to be crossing the lake in these cable cars once we're back out!
 Sad times...

 ![](crossing4.jpg)
 ![](crossing5.jpg)